sutantyo/comp3010_2020/README.md

 <img src="/images/git-9-import-project.png" width="600">
 </p>

 7. The project should now be shown under the `Package Explorer`, and you can start modifying it.
+In the sccreenshot below, I pulled both folders which added an empty `codes` folder.
+I am not sure how to fix this, but I don't think it matters that much anyway.

 <p align="center">
 <img src="/images/git-11-project-explorer.png" width="320">